TechnitiumSoftware/DnsServer/APIDOCS.md

 WHERE:
 - `user`: The username for the user account.
 The built-in administrator username on the DNS server is `admin`.
 - `pass`: The password for the user account.
 The default password for `admin` user is `admin`.
-- `includeInfo`: Includes basic info relevant for the user in response.
+- `includeInfo` (optional): Includes basic info relevant for the user in response.

 WARNING: It is highly recommended to change the password on first use to avoid security related issues.